bbelderbos/bbelderbos.github.io/certifications.md

 ---

 ## O'Reilly School of Technology
 I obtained various programming certificates at the O'Reilly School of Technology (OST).
 As OST is unfortunately closing end of this month (Jan 2016) I pasted the course info below as a reference what I learned.
 The nice thing about these courses was that they were very practical, you learned by doing, building projects, submitting them for instructor feedback.
-These projects have contributed greatly to gain experience and build up a portfolio.
+These projects have contributed greatly to my coding skills and building up a library of useful code.

 ![Python certificate]({{ site.url }}/assets/oreilly_ost_python.jpeg)